iamryanshengwang/Ryan-Wang/README.md

 Algorithm Engineer Intern                                                                                       (May 2024 - Present)

--  Designed and implemented computer components knowledge graphs utilizing Neo4j and py2neo, showcasing intricate details such as labels, ownership, comments, and origin rules.
+- Constructed computer components knowledge graphs using Neo4j and py2neo, showcasing details such as labels, ownership, comments, and origin rules.

 - Combined KGs with an LLM for leveraging user input to cypher, and resulted in a chatbot for Lenovo internal use.